- Workshops & Courses

 Entry Level Exam: For people who are new to the solar industry, the North American Board of Certified Energy Practitioners (NABCEP) Entry Level Program is a way for candidates to demonstrate that they have achieved a basic knowledge of the fundamental principles of the application, design, installation and operation of PV and Solar Heating systems.
 As business and mainstream awareness grow in both PV and Solar Heating, candidates who pass the Entry-Level Exam corresponding to their field may have a leg up when applying for entry-level positions.
 Individuals passing one of the NABCEP Entry Level Exams should not be confused with NABCEP Certified Installers.

 Certifications: NABCEP Certifications demonstrate that an individual has proven their competence in the field and their commitment to upholding high standards of ethical and professional practice.
 Certification standards and eligibility requirements have been developed and designed carefully following professional credentialing guidelines.
 Requirements of experience and education are specific to each different certification that NABCEP provides, so it is paramount that you plan and verify your eligibility standing directly with NABCEP's guidelines.
+The NABCEP Certification Handbook is a very helpful resource in understanding the Certification process.

 PV Entry Level Program - Where to Start